 2. Basis of contract

-2.1 The Contract sets out the framework for generating traffic to your retail outlets or online stores through the Services that we will provide to you, based on your Order, and defines the principles and procedures that we both will adhere to and the responsibilities we owe to one another.
+2.1 The Contract sets out the framework for generating traffic to your Stores and your access to the Data via Partners Dashboard (if applicable), under the Services that we will provide to you, based on your Order, and defines the principles and procedures that we both will adhere to and the responsibilities we owe to one another.

-2.3 The source of information on the transactions indicated in the Generated Sales Reports will be information on transactions made from e-commerce integration in the case of transactions in online shops or scanned receipts (photos of receipts), provided to us by the Users in the case of transactions in retail outlets.
+2.3 The source of information on the transactions made available to you through the Partner Dashboard (if applicable) and included in the Generated Sales Reports will be information on transactions made from online shopping confirmations in the case of transactions in online shops or scanned receipts (photos of receipts), provided to us by the Users in the case of transactions in physical Stores.

 2.4 Upon expiration of the Order, we will cease providing the Services to you.
 Regardless of the above, and in the absence of auto-renew or a signed renewal Order, we may, for a limited period of time and upon our sole discretion, allow you to continue to use the Services beyond the expiration of this Order and extend the term of these General Terms to apply to any such use.
 Bear in mind that by continued use of our Services, you agree: (i) to the above terms, (ii) to pay for such use of the Services in an amount equal to the fees in effect immediately prior to the expiration, and (iii) that we will stop providing the Services at the end of such period if you have not signed a new Order.

 3.1 Data will be made available to you through the Partner Dashboard (if applicable) and included in the Generated Sales Report, in such a scope as requested by you in the Order.

 3.2 We will provide you only transactional information provided by the Users to us via the App.
 You can always request additional information about the Users/transactions after contacting us and agreeing with us on the new scope of Data in a new Order.
 We will endeavour to make such data available to you.